 Dread crept over me.
 She has been in this comatose state for three full days now, was she even coming back?
 This wasn't her world; did they finally take her back to be with her friends and family?
 She used to say that she would eventually go back… and Agni, I could see it in her eyes…she wanted to go home.
 Her face could have been read like a book, she was worried about them.
 She was worried they thought she was dead, lost, kidnapped…and even though over the last month the worry had slowly faded, she knew she didn't belong here.

 The spirits had every right in the world to take her back whenever they wanted.

-But no, I refuse to believe they took her away from us.
+But no, I refused to believe they took her away from us.
 We still needed her.
 What would happen when Sokka finally cut his arm off?
 Who would heal him?
 Who would help Aang with his training?
-Who would be able to convince Toph to take a bath more than once a year?
+Who would be able to convince Toph to take a bathe more than once a year?